jeff-hykin/expressions_dataset/overview.md

    - output = true or false

-todo
+done
 - use average eye height instead of top of eye
 - create a way to measure the score compared to the hand picked score
 - create measure for mouth openness
 - include eye openness
 - use nose as vector

+todo
 - favor the maximum
+- have App show labels on hover

 future plans
 - create a polygon for wrikle detection